SecretFoundation/docs/docs/shockwave-alpha-upgrade-secret-4.md

 # Upgrading Manually

-When the network reaches the halt height TODO, you'll see this message in your node's log (`journalctl -fu secret-node`):
+When the network reaches the halt height 3,343,000, you'll see this message in your node's log (`journalctl -fu secret-node`):

 ```
-1:25PM ERR UPGRADE "v1.3" NEEDED at height: TODO:
+1:25PM ERR UPGRADE "v1.3" NEEDED at height: 3343000:
-1:25PM ERR CONSENSUS FAILURE!!! err="UPGRADE \"v1.3\" NEEDED at height: TODO
+1:25PM ERR CONSENSUS FAILURE!!! err="UPGRADE \"v1.3\" NEEDED at height: 3343000
 ```

 Then, the upgrade steps for v1.3 are: